Emerging Issues in Technology and the Law: A View from the Bench and Hot Topics in Patents, Antitrust and the Life Sciences

 Professor Mark A. Lemley

-William H. Neukom Professor of Law and Director of the Stanford Program in Law, Science and Technology at Stanford Law School
+William H. Neukom Professor of Law; Director of the Stanford Program in Law, Science and Technology at Stanford Law School

 Professor Robin Feldman

-Arthur J. Goldberg Distinguished Professor of Law; Director of the Center for Innovation (C4i) at University of California Hastings College of the Law
+Arthur J. Goldberg Distinguished Professor of Law; Director of the Center for Innovation (C4i) at UC Hastings Law

-Professor Robin Feldman is a leading expert in health care and access to medicine, particularly as it relates to pharmaceutical competition and innovation.
-She has published extensively and frequently testifies before legislative and regulatory bodies.
+Professor Robin Feldman is a leading expert in health care and access to medicine, particularly in pharmaceutical competition and innovation.
+She has authored four books and over 70 articles, frequently testifies before legislative bodies, and founded the Startup Legal Garage at UC Hastings.

 Seth P. Waxman